Beachem Portico, north side of Pennsylvania Hall

 After all diplomas have been received and graduates have been welcomed into the Alumni Association, the President will offer her "Charge to the Graduates" and give the rite of passage, directing graduates to change their tassels from right to left.
 The Alma Mater will be sung and the Benediction offered, at which time the audience will stand.
 We encourage you to sing the Alma Mater together as a class.
 The words and music will be in the program.
 Caps should be removed for the Benediction and replaced afterward at the signal of the College Marshal.

-After the benediction, the platform party, followed by the faculty, will recess up the center aisle.
-The Class will follow the faculty.
+After the Benediction, the platform party, followed by the faculty, will recess up the center aisle.
+The graduates will follow the faculty.
 Beginning with the first rows, right row pairs with left row in the center directly after the faculty.
 Graduates will follow the faculty toward Memorial Field.
 The academic procession should remain intact and quiet.
 Please keep moving to the post-Commencement reception, making room for graduates still recessing.